davidtchiu/davidtchiu.github.io/teaching/cs261/hwk5.ehm/index.md

 ### Evil Hangman

-Read: Not that I need to worry, but before we get started, a word of caution.
-This is a popular CS 2 assignment, and I'm totally aware there are lots of implementations out there, and yes, copying/pasting any segment of code from the internet is considered plagiarism.

 It's hard to write computer programs to play games.
 When we as humans sit down to play a game, we can draw on past experience, adapt to our opponents' strategies, and learn from our mistakes.
 Computers, on the other hand, blindly follow a preset algorithm that (hopefully) causes it to act somewhat intelligently.
 Though computers have bested their human masters in some games, most notably checkers and chess, the programs that do so often draw on hundreds of years of human game experience and use extraordinarily complex algorithms and optimizations to out-calculate their opponents...

 ![evil-hangman.png](figures/evil-hangman.png)